What is van insurance? A complete UK guide

 Short-term cover from one day to 28 days.
 Used for hired vans, one-off deliveries, or covering a driver who needs to use your van temporarily.
 More expensive per day than an annual policy, but far cheaper than adding a driver to an existing policy for one use.

-Courier and Hire and Reward Insurance
+Courier and hire and reward insurance

 Specialist cover for vans used to carry other people’s goods for payment.
 Standard van policies exclude hire and reward use.
-Couriers, delivery drivers, and same-day logistics operators require a dedicated policy rated for that use class.
+Couriers, delivery drivers, and same-day logistics operators need a dedicated policy rated for that use class.

 Separate to van insurance.
 Covers the goods being carried, not the vehicle.
 Required by most commercial courier operators and any business transporting stock or customers’ property.
 Usually bought alongside the van policy as an extension or standalone product.

-| Rating Factor | Effect on Premium | What You Can Control |
+| Rating factor | Effect on premium | What you can control |

 |---|---|---|

 | Driver age | Under 25: significantly higher.
-Over 50: often lower | Adding experienced named drivers can reduce the premium |
+Over 50: often lower | Adding experienced named drivers can bring the premium down |

-| Annual mileage | Higher mileage increases exposure and premium | Declare accurate mileage, not an estimate rounded up |
+| Annual mileage | Higher mileage pushes up exposure and premium | Declare accurate mileage, not an estimate rounded up |

 | Use class | Hire and reward rated highest; SDP rated lowest | Declare only the use you actually need |

-| Vehicle value | Higher value increases comprehensive premiums | Consider agreed value vs market value for older vans |
+| Vehicle value | Higher value pushes up comprehensive premiums | Think about agreed value vs market value for older vans |

 | No claims discount | Up to 60% reduction after 5+ claim-free years | Protect NCD once above 3 years |

-| Overnight storage | Secure garage or compound lowers theft risk rating | Keep van locked on private land or in a locked compound |
+| Overnight storage | Secure garage or compound brings the theft risk rating down | Keep van locked on private land or in a locked compound |

-| Telematics | Black box data can reduce premiums by 10–20% | Telematics and fleet trackers reward safe driving |
+| Telematics | Black box data can knock 10 to 20% off premiums | Telematics rewards safe driving with measurable savings |

-| Voluntary excess | Higher excess reduces premium | Set excess at an amount you can genuinely afford to pay |
+| Voluntary excess | Higher excess brings the premium down | Set excess at an amount you can genuinely afford to pay |

 | Named vs any driver | Named driver policies are cheaper for single operators | Use any driver only if multiple people genuinely need access |

-| Van modifications | Non-standard modifications increase premium | Declare all modifications including racking and shelving |
+| Van modifications | Non-standard modifications push up the premium | Declare all modifications including racking and shelving |

 Most van policies are sold as a base product with optional extensions.
 For commercial operators, several of these extensions are effectively mandatory if you want to avoid the most common claim gaps.

-Tools in Transit
+Tools in transit

 Covers tools and equipment in the van against theft and accidental damage.
 Usually subject to a per-item limit and a total limit.
 Check whether overnight storage in the van is covered, many policies exclude it.

-Goods in Transit
+Goods in transit

-Public Liability
+Public liability

 Covers claims made against you for damage or injury to third parties arising from your work activities.
 Not the same as motor liability, which only covers incidents involving the van itself.

-Employers’ Liability
+Employers’ liability

 Legally required if you employ anyone, including subcontractors in some cases.
 Separate to van insurance but often bundled by specialist commercial insurers.

-Windscreen Cover
+Windscreen cover

 Pays for windscreen repair or replacement without affecting NCD.
 Usually low cost, typically £25 to £50 added to the annual premium.

-Breakdown Cover
+Breakdown cover

-Courtesy Van
+Courtesy van

 Provides a replacement van while yours is off the road for a covered repair.
 Not all policies include a like-for-like van, some only offer a small car.

-European Cover
+European cover

 Standard policies usually include 30 days.
 Extended European cover to 90 or 180 days is available for £40 to £100 extra.
 Full-time European operators need a specialist policy.